mkettune/temporal-gpt/README.txt

 (Required) Installation (Local, Windows):
 -----------------------------------------
   - Acquire Matlab (used for combining renders for reconstruction).
-  - Acquire Python 3 (used for generating batch job configurations).
+  - Acquire Python 3.1 or later (used for generating batch job configurations).
   - Acquire ffmpeg.exe (used for generating animations).
 The recommended way is by installing WinFF.
 The expected path for ffmpeg.exe is ‘c:\program files\winff\ffmpeg.exe’.
 If you change this you need to